S. A. G. Barnes: Edmonton municipal politics

 Barnes stood for a seventh term in the 1923 municipal election.
-For the second time he once again finished first heading the polls by a significant margin over the six other candidates.
+For the second time he was elected, heading the polls by a significant margin over the six other candidates in the four-winner contest.
 At the end of his seventh term in 1925 he did not seek re-election and missed out of council for a year.

-Barnes began his third stint as a Public School Trustee by running in the 1926 municipal election.
-His popularity carried over despite missing a year and was re-elected finishing first for the third time in a row.
+Barnes secured another term as a Public School trustee by running in the 1926 municipal election.
+His popularity carried over despite missing a year, and he was re-elected, again finishing first.

 Barnes ran for a ninth term in the 1928 municipal election.
-He finished first for the fourth time in a row winning his largest popular vote to date.
+He finished first for the fourth time in a row, winning his largest popular vote to date.

-Barnes ran for a tenth term in the 1930 municipal election, exactly 20 years after first being elected to the position.
-His popularity slipped, but he held on to win the third and final two year term spot to win re-election.
+Barnes ran for a tenth term on the public school board in the 1930 municipal election, exactly 20 years after first being elected to the position.
+His popularity slipped, but he won re-election by taking a two-year-term seat.

 Barnes stood for his eleventh term in office in the 1932 municipal election.
-He managed to keep his third place seat with a sizable plurality over third place in the field of seven candidates.
+He kept his seat by placing third in the field of seven candidates in the three-winner contest.

 Barnes ran for his twelfth and final term as a trustee in the 1934 municipal election.
-He moved back into second place winning the highest popular vote of his career.
+He was re-elected and won the largest popular vote of his career.

-A year into his last term he ran for a seat to the Alberta Legislature and won.
-He held both seats until his trustee term expired in 1936.
+A year into his 1935-1936 term on the school board, he ran for a seat in the Alberta Legislature and won.
+He held both seats until his trustee term expired in late 1936.

-While still holding his provincial seat, Barnes made a final bid for public office by running for mayor of Edmonton.
-He was defeated in a landslide by John Wesley Fry in a two way race taking only 19.12% of the popular vote.
+While still holding his seat in the Legislature, although having been "read out" of the Social Credit caucus, Barnes in 1939 ran to be mayor of Edmonton.
+He lost in a landslide to John Wesley Fry in a two-way race, Barnes taking only 19 percent of the votes cast.

 Provincial politics

 Barnes ran for a seat to the Alberta Legislature under the Social Credit banner in the 1935 Alberta general election.
-He won the second seat in the Edmonton electoral district finishing ahead of twenty-five other candidates.
+He won the second seat in the five-seat Edmonton electoral district.

 Barnes was expelled from the Social Credit caucus after the 1937 Social Credit backbenchers' revolt.
 He sat the rest of his term on the opposition benches as an Independent.
+In 1939 he joined, and became leader of, the Independent Progressives, which included MLAs Charles Cockroft and William Chant.

-Barnes ran for a second term in the 1940 provincial election.
-He sought re-election as an Independent Progressive candidate.
-His career in the legislature was over as he was defeated finishing in eighteenth place out of the nineteen candidates.
+Barnes ran for a second term in the 1940 provincial election, under the Independent Progressive label.
+He was unsuccessful, placing eighteenth out of nineteen candidates in the first round of counting.
+The election used single transferable voting, but Barnes did not last long enough to receive votes transfers to improve his vote tally.